Making your home more energy efficient

 There are many ways you can help make your home more energy efficient.
 Not only will it help you reduce your fuel bills and keep your home warmer, but you will also be doing your bit for the environment too.

-• Fit draught excluders - draughts in the home can be a drain on your heating bills.
+- Fit draught excluders - draughts in the home can be a drain on your heating bills.
 Fitting draught excluders to your doors and windows as well as the letter box and keyholes will make a difference.
 You can also close gaps between floorboards and under skirting boards.
 Make sure that you don't block ventilation that's needed for boilers and fires as this could be dangerous.
-Good draught proofing could save you £25 per year.

-• Insulate your roof - on average a quarter of heat is lost through the roof if it's not insulated.
-Investing in 270mm thick loft insulation can save up to £135 a year in a semi detached house.
-If you've already got some insulation, it's worth thinking about whether it needs 'topping-up'.
+- Insulate your roof - on average a quarter of heat is lost through the roof if it's not insulated.

-• Insulate your cavity walls - on average a third of heat is lost through the outside walls of your house if its not insulated.
-You could save up to £150 a year by having cavity wall insulation fitted in a semi detached house.
+- Insulate your walls - on average a third of heat is lost through the outside walls of your house if its not insulated.

-• Use energy efficient light bulbs - these are a quick and easy way to start reducing your electricity bills.
-The bulbs last ten times longer and use around 80% less energy.
-You can buy them in your local supermarket or DIY store.
+- Use energy efficient light bulbs - these are a quick and easy way to start reducing your electricity bills.

-Don't forget you may be able to get help towards the cost of some of these measures, so make sure you see what's available through our Energy Efficiency Grant web pages.
+You may be able to get help towards the cost of some of these measures, our Energy Efficiency Measure Grant Checker can help you understand what support you maybe eligible for.

 Getting it done